-The Lloan Ceommittee shall have the authority to approve applications for non-conforming or conforming loans up to a per loan limit of \$200,000.
-Loan requests over \$200,000 must be presented to all members of the board for approval after initial review by the Lloan Ceommittee.
+The Loan Committee shall have the authority to approve applications for non-conforming or conforming loans up to a per loan limit of \$200,000.
+Loan requests over \$200,000 must be presented to all members of the board for approval after initial review by the Loan Committee.

-Conforming loans are those loans which do not contain-require a policy exception.
-Nonconforming Leoans, with or those that require a policy exceptions, will be presented by the lender to the Leoan Committee for review and approval at the monthly committee meeting, or may be sent electronically for committee approval outside of regularly scheduled Loan Committee meeting.
+Conforming loans are those loans which do not require a policy exception.
+Nonconforming loans, or those that require a policy exception, will be presented by the lender to the Loan Committee for review and approval at the monthly committee meeting, or may be sent electronically for committee approval outside of regularly scheduled Loan Committee meeting.

-The Lending limits will be set by the NWWVT Board of Directors.
-Loan authority maximum lending amounts for lending will be reviewed from time to time by the Board of Directors. to allow lending authority to the executive director and other authorized individuals.
-The lending limits will be set by the Board.
+Lending limits will be set by the NWWVT Board of Directors.
+Loan authority maximum lending amounts will be reviewed from time to time by the Board of Directors.